 - you are resident in Norway when you receive the inheritance.

-You should submit the application for exemption before importing the objects to Norway.
-The application must include documentation that the terms mentioned above are fulfilled.
-This could include certificate of probate, will and testament, death certificate, proof of residence, accounting records and other documentation The documentation must be confirmed by the probate court or corresponding public authority in the country where the deceased was resident.
+You should submit the application for exemption before importing the goods to Norway.
+The application must include documentation that the conditions mentioned above are fulfilled.
+This could include a certificate of probate, will and testament, death certificate, proof of residence, accounting records and other documentation.
+The documentation must be confirmed by the probate court or corresponding public authority in the country where the deceased was resident.
+The response to the application for exemption from customs duty is to be submitted to the customs authorities when you import and declare the goods at the border.

 Not exempt from duties and taxes

-The following is not exempt from duties and taxes
+The following is not exempt from customs duty and value added tax:

-- objects that have been used in the deceased business activities
+- objects that have been used in the business activities of the deceased

-- objects that have been received as advance inheritance are not exempt from duties and taxes.
+- objects that have been received as an advance inheritance